jon-harper/OmniBox-docs/docs/bom.md

 | Compatible power supply                | 1   | ea  | See the [Supported Parts][support] list.                 |

 !!! note
-    To substitute #6 x 3/4" with Metric screws, use M3x16mm or M3 x 20mm.
+    To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can also be used if sharp point screws are unavailable.

 ## :material-alpha-c-box: Core Configurations with Fans